 “You can’t help who you fall for; you love who you love.” —Courtney Thornton

-Which brings us to the question—how common are relationships with large age gaps?
+Which brings us to the question—how common are age gap relationships?

 While those numbers may seem to lend credence to the old cliche that “age is just a number,” other research suggests it’s not quite that simple.

 Research out of the University of Colorado at Boulder found that both men and women reported greater relationship satisfaction with younger spouses, specifically in the early years of the marriage.
 The study, published in August 2017 in the Journal of Population Economics, looked at data collected from thousands of Australian households by the Household, Income, and Labor Dynamics in Australia Survey between 2001 and 2014.
 And while, at a glance, this may seem like an argument in favor of marriages with large age gaps, it’s important to consider that this higher level of satisfaction only benefits one of the parties in the relationship.
 Men who marry younger wives tend to show more satisfaction in their marriages, the research found.
 Meanwhile, the men who marry women who are older than they are show less satisfaction.
 Considering how many marriages there are between younger women and older men, that’s not especially surprising.
 What might come as a surprise to some, though, was that women also seemed to prefer younger spouses.
 As the authors of the study noted, women also report more satisfaction with younger husbands compared to older ones.
 The research also told a different story as time passed.
 Despite the higher level of satisfaction reported by those with a younger spouse early-on in the relationship, the study found that the initial boost wears off quickly—generally within the first six to 10 years of a relationship.